A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Are immigrants eligible for health insurance premium subsidies?

 However, the OBBBA has changed the rules in terms of what immigration categories make a person subsidy-eligible.
-As noted above, refugees, asylees, and individuals with TPS will no longer be eligible for ACA subsidies, starting with 2027 health plans.
+As noted above, various immigrants, including refugees, asylees, people with temporary visas, and individuals with TPS will no longer be eligible for ACA subsidies, starting with 2027 health plans.

 The OBBBA also eliminates access to subsidies for recent immigrants whose income is below the federal poverty level.
 Premium subsidies are normally only available to exchange enrollees if their income is at least 100% of the federal poverty level (FPL).
-But under the ACA, subsidies have also extended below the federal poverty level for recent immigrants who are ineligible for Medicaid because they’ve been in the U.S. for under five years.4
+But under the ACA, subsidies also extended below the federal poverty level for recent immigrants who were ineligible for Medicaid because they’ve been in the U.S. for under five years.5

-That will no longer be the case as of the 2026 plan year, due to H.R.
-1. Starting with the 2026 plan year, recent immigrants will need to have an income of at least the federal poverty level in order to qualify for Marketplace subsidies.
+But that is no longer the case as of the 2026 plan year, due to H.R.
+1. Starting with the 2026 plan year, recent immigrants must have an income of at least the federal poverty level in order to qualify for Marketplace subsidies.

 Obamacare subsidy calculator *